RichardLitt/burntfen.com/about.md

 ###Where God Went Wrong

 Well, first, he let the universe create me.
 Hi there.
+I'm Richard Littauer.
+I'm at least two things: a beginning front-end web developer, and a computational linguistics student.
+I currently live in Gemrany, although I travel a fair amount.

-I'm Richard Littauer, I'm a computational linguistics student, currently based at the [University of Malta](http://www.um.edu.mt/ict/).
-I've lived in Europe for 6 years - last year in Germany, and the five years prior in Edinburgh - since leaving Connecticut when I was 17.
+I've lived in Europe for 7 years - last year in Germany and Malta, and the five years prior in Edinburgh - since leaving Connecticut when I was 17.
 I started an English & Classics degree in [Edinburgh Uni](http://www.ed.ac.uk/home), and somehow, I've ended up being a coder, anyway.
 This is my blog and